 Q: What should I wear to a yoga class?

 Wear light, stretchy clothing that allows you to move comfortably.
 Remember a hair tie!
 You may get sweaty so please bring a towel and change of clothes.
 Yoga mats and sweat towels are available in the studio if you don’t have your own.
 No shoes, phones, bags or glass water bottles are allowed in the studio space.
 You can leave your personal belongings in lockers provided.

 Q: What are FAR infrared heaters?

-If a class says 'heated' it means we will switch our on our state-of-the-art FAR infrared heaters.
+If a class says 'heated' it means we will switch on our state-of-the-art FAR infrared heaters.
 Infrared heat is different to conventional heat.
 It’s radiant, just like the sun.
 This means it heats up objects, rather than the air.
 That way, the air stays dry and cool, while the surrounding environment heats up.
 FAR infrared is the most advanced form of heating used for hot yoga.
-The heat emitted is absorbed deeply into your body, providing a theaputic and detoxifying effect that helps strengthen the immune system and eliminate toxins, such as pollutants, heavy metals, and other nasty substances.
+The heat emitted is absorbed deeply into your body, providing a therapeutic and detoxifying effect that helps strengthen the immune system and eliminate toxins, such as pollutants, heavy metals, and other nasty substances.

 Q: What are the benefits of FAR infrared?